 - Let your child touch all the ingredients.
 This can be a little scary for some kids who don’t like to touch sticky or gooey things, but it’s also a great way to start to desensitize their tactile defensiveness.
 Just be patient and encouraging!

 - Add the eggs last.
 Eggs can carry salmonella, a dangerous bacterium when eggs are raw, so if you want to let your child taste the batter (and trust me, you do), then you should add the eggs at the last possible moment, or consider using an egg replacement product, like Egg Replacer.

 - Don’t forget about the last steps.
 Have your child help you turn on the oven and feel the heat.
-Ivan really enjoys feeling how hot the cake is when it’s done and feeling the steam escape when the cake is first cut.
+The child may really enjoy feeling how hot the cake is when it’s done and feeling the steam escape when the cake is first cut.

 - Baking is a great social experience because we so often cook for our families.
 If you can, invite friends or family over to help you eat the cake.
-Ivan loves sharing his cakes with his family!
+The child will love sharing cakes with family!